 Modest clothing such as long lightweight pants and shirts that cover your shoulders for men and women is highly recommended.
 Headscarves for ladies are required for visits to mosques and madrassas throughout Central Asia.
-Your National Escort assist you with purchasing a headscarf at a market visit in Ashgabat on day 3 of the tour.

-You will find a complete packing list and a helpful climate chart in the 'Suggested Packing List', which will be included in the pre-departure information link sent within your deposit documentation.
 Seasonal weather patterns can be quite unpredictable.
 Up to the minute information on worldwide weather can be found on www.weather.com